ess-dmsc/just-bin-it/README.md

   -o, --one-shot-plot   runs the program until it gets some data, plot it and
                         then exit.
 Used for testing -s, --simulation-mode
                         runs the program in simulation mode.
-1-D histograms only.

   -l LOG_LEVEL, --log-level LOG_LEVEL
                         sets the logging level: debug=1, info=2, warning=3,